 Who counts as a significant counterparty?

-A cleaning contractor or marketing agency does not meet this threshold.
-A sub-adviser managing £200m of your clients' assets almost certainly does.
+A cleaning contractor or a marketing agency does not meet the threshold.
+A sub-adviser running £200m of your clients' assets almost certainly does.
+When you are unsure, ask whether that firm's senior managers could plausibly fall within s.250(3) for work that affects your regulated activities.
+If yes, treat them as significant.

 What to request